Brent Nelsen received his Ph.D. in political science from the University of

 Dr. Nelsen married his wife Lori in 1981.
 They have three children.

-The Nelsen family helped start Redeemer Presbyterian Church in 2001; Dr. Nelsen serves as an elder in the church.
+The Nelsen family helped start Redeemer Presbyterian Church in 2001.
 He loves to read, run, hike, garden, ski—and take students on travel study-study tours to all of his favorite places in Europe!